[Acoustic Guitar Chords] > The D Chord (How to, Exercises, and Video Lesson)

 D Chord Basics

 Check out the chord diagram for the D chord.
-If you aren’t familiar with chord diagrams, check out this lesson here.
+If you aren’t familiar with how to read them, check out this lesson on chord diagrams.

 Remember, the dots on the chord diagram are where you’re going to put your fingers.
 Additionally, the numbers represent which fingers go where.